Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach

-Secondly, the SMASH transport model shows an enhancement in $R_{\mathrm{AA}}$ at low $p_T$, and a constant suppression towards higher $p_T$, that decreases with centrality.
-This shows that fast particles are stopped by the hadronic medium created in the collision.

-Therefore, the faster particles leave the hadron gas without interactions.
-The subtle difference between baryon and mesons in SMASH is likely due the production of excess pions from resonance decays during the evolution.
+Second, the SMASH transport model shows an enhancement in $R_{\mathrm{AA}}$ at low $p_T$, and a constant suppression towards higher $p_T$, that decreases with centrality.
+This can be attributed to the production of particles due to hadronic rescattering as well as the stopping of fast particles by the hadronic medium created in the collision.
+The subtle difference between baryons and mesons in SMASH is likely due the production of excess pions from resonance decays during the evolution.
 On the other hand, the nuclear modification factor in Angantyr is approximately constant.
 The fact that $R_{\mathrm{AA}}$ from Angantyr is below 1 at all $p_T$ hints at the fact, that it is not properly normalized by the number of binary collisions.
-A possible explanation for this is that secondary nucleon-nucleon interactions produce less particles, leading to a suppression when comparing to $\langle N_{\mathrm{coll}} \rangle$ p-p collisions.
+A possible explanation for this is that secondary nucleon-nucleon interactions produce fewer particles, leading to a suppression when comparing to $\langle N_{\mathrm{coll}} \rangle$ $p$-$p$ collisions.
 The same reasoning could apply for the SMASH transport results.
 In the following chapter, the anisotropic flow results will provide further insights into the collectivity of the models, in particular, the absence of collectivity in the pure hadronic transport of SMASH.

-\subsection{Anisotropic Flow}
+\subsection{Anisotropic flow}

-Now, we can finally look at the results obtained with the procedures outlined in Section~\ref{sec:cumulant_method}.
-Figure~\ref{fig:integrated_v2} shows the elliptic flow results from the 2-particle cumulant method.
+Now, we can finally look at the results obtained with the procedures outlined in Sec.~\ref{sec:cumulant_method}.
+Figure~\ref{fig:integrated_v2} shows the elliptic flow results from the two-particle cumulant method.
 One can see that $v_2\{2\}$ from the SMASH-vHLLE hybrid is the largest at central to mid-central collisions, but decreases for less central collisions.

 Reflecting back on Figure~\ref{fig:eccentricity}, this could be a result from the fact that even the most central O-O collisions exhibit a high ellipticity compared to larger systems due to higher event-by-event fluctuations.
 The decrease in more peripheral collisions can be explained by the decreasing system size.
-As expected, a constant shear viscosity over entropy ratio significantly decreases the obtained $v_2\{2\}$.
-The $\alpha$-clustered configurations of O and Ne both increase the anisotropic flow compared to the Woods-Saxon distribution.
-This is a result of the different densities of the created mediums, as shown in Figure~\ref{fig:R_AA}, and the difference in the nuclear shape, which gets apparent from the enhancement of $v_2$ in the bowling-pin shaped Ne compared to the tetrahedron shaped O.
+As expected, a constant shear viscosity over entropy ratio significantly decreases the obtained $v_2\{2\}$, while the centrality dependence stays the same.